GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of the Haze/Nakasidh.md

  • Claws: The nakasidh may use a claw to strike a foe it is grappling.
 This is a melee cutting attack.
 It may only do so twice a round.

- • Shock: The nakasidh may perform a single shock per ound against a foe it is grappling.
+ • Shock: The nakasidh may perform a single shock per round against a foe it is grappling.
 This is a melee electric attack.

 -----